PLGameClub-code/Cloudflare-UFW/README.md

 Run `chmod a+x /path/to/the/script/ufw_cloudflare.sh` to allow the execution of the script.

 > Now you can execute the script manually with `/path/to/the/script/ufw_cloudflare.sh`

+### Configure the ports (optional)
+If you want ports other than 80 or 443 exposed to cloudflare, follow the steps:

+Run `nano /path/to/the/script/ufw_cloudflare.sh` to open the script in a text editor.
+Go to the 3rd line.
+Edit the ports after `PORTS=` to your needs.
+Use CTRL + s to save and CTRL + x to exit.

+Run the script again, to apply the changes to the firewall.
 ### Making the script run weekly
 To make it run weekly, use crontab.